irydium/irydium/packages/site/static/components/python.md

 Irydium supports the ideas of language plugins, defined inside the document itself.
 This has many advantages, but one interesting benefit is that it lets us prototype support for interesting and/or experimental language runtimes.
-In this case, we'll use this feature to run the currently in-development pyodide 0.18.0 release.
+In this case, we'll use this feature to allow Irydium to support Python via [pyodide].

 This particular plugin is always available when you're using Irydium: no need to import it explicitly.

-Below is an example of a python language plugin:
+However, if you wish to override the plugin in your own document (e.g. to test an in-development version of Pyodide), you can do so by copying and pasting the declaration below into it:

 ```{code-cell} js
 ---